-In entering into the Amended Consent Decree, MSD accepted the obligations imposed under the Amended Consent Decree.
+By entering into the Amended Consent Decree, MSD neither admitted nor denied the alleged violations described therein but did acknowledge that sanitary sewer overflows and unauthorized discharges have occurred and accepted the obligations imposed under the Amended Consent Decree.
 To date, MSD has complied with all submittals and reporting requirements contained in the Amended Consent Decree.
 A copy of the Amended Consent Decree is available at the offices of MSD.
-MSD plans to perform all Capital Improvement Programs and other requirements contained in the Amended Consent Decree.
-The cost of projects required to be completed under the Amended Consent Decree is estimated to be approximately \$843,000,000.
+MSD intends to perform all Capital Improvement Programs and other requirements contained in the Amended Consent Decree is estimated to be approximately \$850 million of which approximately \$103.5 million has been spent using proceeds of MSD's Sewer and Drainage System Revenue Bonds Series 2008 and 2009C.
 The Amended Consent Decree contains stipulated penalties for MSD's failure to comply with provisions contained in the Amended Consent Decree and has provided for the payment of an additional civil penalty in the amount of \$230,000, as well as making total expenditure under the original Consent Decree and the Amended Consent Decree for Supplemental Environmental Projects in an amount not less than \$2,250,000.